 Often time, in your Ads Manager, Facebook suggests that you use their recommended placements for ads.

-What that means is that Facebook would decide where your ads would be placed on Facebook or Instagram.
+That means that Facebook would decide where your ads would be placed on Facebook or Instagram.

 Most times, Facebook would place on all available placements.

-However, in most situations, most of the traffic or clicks are gotten from the Facebook timeline than any other place.
+However, in most situations, more of the traffic or clicks are gotten from the Facebook timeline than any other place.

-Therefore, I recommend that always select your placement manually.
-Always choose Facebook timeline only except if your campaign requires testing other placements.
+Therefore, I recommend that you always select your placement manually.
+Always choose Facebook timeline only, except if your campaign requires testing other placements.